w3f/polkadot-wiki/docs/learn/learn-opengov.md

 The following content is focused on what the new OpenGov version brings to the governance on
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, and on the main differences with previous governance versions.
-We recommend to learn about [Governance v1](./learn-governance.md) to better understand the direction of OpenGov.
+We recommend to learn about [Governance v1](./learn-governance.md) to better understand the need for and the direction of OpenGov.

 ## Summary